 Lovely End of Summer Tablescape

 This is really annoying if you want your guests to see the prettiest part of your setting.
 So what’s a lifestyle blogger to do?
-The solution is to put a solid color coordinated cloth over the entire table in the standard way (mine is tan).
-Then put the decorative cloth over the solid one, but place it on an angle and fold it so that the neat design (in this case, roosters, show).
+The solution is to put a solid color-coordinated cloth over the entire table in the standard way (mine is tan).
+Then put the decorative cloth over the solid one, but place it at an angle and fold it so that the neat design (in this case, roosters, show).
 Brilliant!
-Here’s a cute rooster cloth that has a great border, so put it over a red or blue solid cloth and then fold the roosters as described above.
+Here’s a cute rooster cloth that has a great border, so put it over a red or blue solid cloth (red one, here) and then fold the roosters as described above.

-Now layer on dark wicker placemats for texture, cream or white plates (mine are from Williams and Sonoma, and red tumblers for a bit of sparkle (mine are from Homegoods).
+Now layer on dark wicker placemats for texture, cream or white plates (mine are from Williams and Sonoma, and red tumblers (cuter ones, here) for a bit of sparkle (mine are from Homegoods).
 The red gingham napkins are a nod to summer and offer another coordinating pattern.
+I also added little clear votive holders with white unscented candles.

 So there you have it.
 A pretty colorful table with lots of texture and visual interest for you and your guests to enjoy!